PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this repair separately, then resume the boundary-signature characterization.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Absolute-final boundary-signature pair characterization

+The next selected cluster is the adjacent absolute-final dynamic-boundary realignment and static-signature consistency sanitizer.
+Both existing owners take only `model_ir`, return independent bounded mappings, and precede the absolute-final affine post-Add cleanup.
+Later terminal realignment and late-binary sanitizer callers remain separate.

+The focused contract fixes both current targets, raw call order and counts, the following affine boundary, and both raw lowerer wrappers.
+One strict xfail requires `run_boundary_shape_signature_cleanup(model_ir)` in the existing signature module and one ordered-result target in the lowerer.

+Sequential validation under core-only `uv` completed with `361 passed, 1 xfailed in 18.70s` across the new characterization and related signature, terminal-layout, late-binary, shared-late, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented ordered pair owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the pair owner and absolute-final site, retain both raw wrappers and every other caller, update owner-aware contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.